-Absolutely, the RHA TrueConnect is a great pair of earbuds.
-While the lack of aptX support is suspect and disappointing, the TrueConnect remains an exceptional package for listeners who appreciate fine design and don’t want to deal with poor connectivity.
+Absolutely, the RHA TrueConnect is still a great pair of earbuds but they have their shortcomings like the lack of aptX support.
+The TrueConnect remains an exceptional package for listeners who appreciate fine design and don’t want to deal with poor connectivity.
 Additionally, the fact that these ‘buds are comfortable for multi-hour listening sessions is a delight, especially since the larger alternatives tend to pain the ear after an hour or so.

-If you’re put off by the high price, that’s completely understandable: $169 is a lot to spend on wireless earbuds that don’t even include high-quality codec support.
-If that’s the case, there are plenty of sub-$100 options available that work well, too, if you don’t mind the less appealing aesthetic.
+If you were put off by the high price, that’s completely understandable: $169 is a lot to spend on wireless earbuds that don’t even include high-quality codec support.
+However, these now retail for just $138 pitting them against other more affordable options.
+If you appreciate sophistication, these now cheap earphones are for you.

 Still looking?
 Check out the best true wireless earbuds